JessieCasey/ADDA/README.md

 ### How to run

-Before we start, you need to create a DB, then you need to open PSQL Terminal.
+Before we start, you need to open PSQL Terminal and you create a DB,

 ![Psql terminal](./imgs/psql.png)